tuncayyaylali/RabbitMail/README.md

 - **RPC Client** – Sends the email content to `Ollama` for cleaning and sentiment analysis
 - **Worker** – Handles negative sentiment emails and sends alerts via `SMTP`
 - Communication between services is managed using `RabbitMQ` queues.

+### RabbitMQ and RPC Integration
+`RabbitMQ` serves as the central messaging broker, enabling communication between the components.

+- The **RPC (Remote Procedure Call)** mechanism allows the `RPC Client` to request and receive email data from the `RPC Server` through `RabbitMQ` queues.
+- `RabbitMQ` ensures asynchronous communication and reliable message delivery, making the system more scalable and fault-tolerant.
+- This architecture allows multiple services to work together seamlessly without direct dependencies, increasing overall system flexibility.

 ## 3. Setting Up the Environment